alicata/pc3/readme.md

 # p3k - perception debugger
-Tool to continuously reveal the hidden changing structure and failure modes in perception streams (3d sensors)
+Inspection tool to continuously reveal the hidden changing structure and failure modes in 3d perception streams

 ## Overview
-Connected and distributed vision sensors often require debugging or real-time inspection of failure modes.
+Connected and distributed 3d sensors often require debugging or real-time inspection of failure modes.

 The p3k tool enables inspecting and deconstructing a stream and unlocks its observable contributing factors, and facilitating tracking of failure modes.